5FB5/gd-achievements/README.md

 in game this achievement can be a second and e.t.c.
 To call achievement correctly, first of all you should call getAchievementsAllNames() to see what order your achievements are

+## I have an error "Node not found: root/Global..."!
+Check that "addons/gd-achievements/scripts/global.gd" file activated as singletone (check <b>How to install in your project?</b>)

 # I'll accept all problems and suggestions that you write in the repository on GitHub on "Issues" section